frsyuki/spread/doc/howto/nginx.md

 ## Readers of this HowTo

 Photo storage system of web services is one of the most suitable usages of SpreadOSD.
-In these web sites, you probably use HTTP load balancers in front of the application servers.
+In these web sites, you probably use HTTP reverse proxies in front of the application servers.
-If you are using [nginx](http://wiki.nginx.org/Main) as the HTTP load balancer, you can reduce CPU load and network traffic of the application servers using nginx's "X-Accel-Redirect" feature.
+If you are using [nginx](http://wiki.nginx.org/Main) as the HTTP reverse proxy, you can reduce CPU load and network traffic of the application servers using nginx's "X-Accel-Redirect" feature.

 It assumes following web backend system in this document: